 Although outdoor air quality gets all the attention, monitoring your air quality indoors is essential too.
 Indoor pollutants pose a health risk if not monitored properly.
-Thankfully, indoor air quality monitors provide all the information you need to detect poor air quality, and when running an air purifier might be a good choice, or it’s time to open the windows for some fresh air.
+Thankfully, indoor air quality monitors provide all the information you need to detect poor air quality.
+It might be a good choice when running an air purifier, or it’s time to open the windows for some fresh air.

 If you or someone you know suffers from cardiovascular or respiratory problems, indoor air quality monitors are essential for maintaining a healthy living space.
-Read on to learn more about who should buy an indoor air quality monitor and why you should test air quality in your home regularly.
+Read on to learn more about who should buy an indoor air quality monitor and why you should regularly test air quality in your home.

 What makes indoor air quality bad?

-The accumulation of particulate matter in an indoor space is what makes your home’s air quality poor.
-The small liquid and solid particles in particulate matter are composed of acids, metals, organic chemicals, and dirt or dust.
+The accumulation of particulate matter in an indoor space makes your home’s air quality poor.
+The small liquid and solid particles in the particulate matter include acids, metals, organic chemicals, and dirt or dust.
 Common sources of indoor air pollution include: